 All instances in the instance group are unhealthy (not in RUNNING state).
 If this is an error, check the instances.

-- All of the instances in the instance group has a state that is something other
+- All of the instances in the instance group have a state that is something

 RUNNING.
 If this is intentional, then you can ignore this message.
 If this is not intentional, troubleshoot the instance group.